zeromq/ingescape/doc/content/blog/your_first_agent.md

 {{< / highlight >}}

 ### Compiling on Linux
-As a prerequesite, you need to have the ingeScape library installed on your computer.
+As a prerequisite, you need to have the ingeScape library installed on your computer.
 We suppose the ingeScape header is installed in */usr/local/include/* and the library in */usr/local/lib/*, which is pretty standard on most Linux environments.

 If so, copy the code in a *main.c* file and type the following commands in a terminal where your *main.c* file is located: